Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Spontaneous Production of Positrons in Heavy-Ion Collisions

-A remarkable fact is that the expression for $a$ acquires a hyperbolic cosine that enhances the angular anisotropy of the emitted particles compared with the anisotropy of the potential.
+A remarkable fact is that the expression for $a$ acquires a hyperbolic cosine that enhances the angular anisotropy of the emitted particles when compared with the anisotropy of the potential.
 The cause of this effect is that the sub-barrier trajectory of a tunneling particle with nonzero angular momentum is not a straight line due to $\kappa \neq 0$.
-This constitutes the substantial difference between the three-dimensional and the one-dimensional problems.
+This leads to a substantial difference in the description of the three-dimensional and the one-dimensional tunneling of particles.